Achieving stakeholder compliance for indirect purchases is difficult in one location. So how can organisations effectively manage multiple sites?

-“Due to the number of sites, we see a lot of different stakeholders and industries, and when you bring all that together you have a mix of approaches to MRO purchasing,” says Hugo Barbier, Procurement Manager at Schneider.
-“In the past two to three years, I’ve been trying to consolidate our business into recommended vendors.
+“Due to the number of sites, we see a lot of different stakeholders and industries, and when you bring all that together you have a mix of approaches to MRO purchasing,” says Hugo Barbier who worked as Procurement Manager at Schneider.
+“Over a period of two to three years, I tried to consolidate our business into recommended vendors.

 “It’s been a real challenge because when you come to a site the engineers prefer to work with the local vendor who’s got the reactivity, who’s got the stock, and they can just walk across the road to and buy whatever they need,” he adds.
 “But doing that means the procurement team and the business as a whole don’t have any spend visibility.
 Rationalising suppliers is about having better spend visibility, and when you have that you can actually drive your purchase strategy across multiple sites.”

 “Rationalising suppliers is about having better spend visibility, and when you have that you can drive your purchase strategy across multiple sites” Hugo Barbier, Procurement Manager, Schneider Electric

 Effective stock management

 The other significant issue with managing MRO over multiple sites is controlling stock.
 “We had been stocking too many products – and products that aren’t used have a cost, so we tried to reduce and optimise our stock-holding,” explains Barbier.
 “Our recommended vendors offered solutions to reduce our stock and provide better availability of products.”